Anyone else swimming in transportation toys? Great! This is the best transportation activity for preschoolers!

 Here’s what you’ll need to play!

 *I like to use the delicate painter’s tape for my hardwood floors.
-It has writing on the tape that does not seem to distract from the activity.

-Let’s get set up!
+Let’s get this transportation game set up!

 Write land, air, water on three small pieces of paper.